 In 1862, the Missouri-Kansas border was the scene of frequent raids and skirmishes between pro-Confederate guerrillas and Union forces.
-In August 1862, U.S. Senator and notorious Kansas jayhawker Jim Lane began recruiting black soldiers to join his Kansas forces before other Federal efforts.
+In August 1862, U.S. Senator and notorious Kansas jayhawker Jim Lane began recruiting Black soldiers to join his Kansas forces before other federal efforts.

-African-American soldiers often faced opposition from many white Americans who felt blacks could not be as skilled or brave as white soldiers.
-Many felt blacks would not be able to handle battle and were better suited for other roles such as cooks, aids and laborers.
+African American soldiers often faced opposition from many white Americans who felt Blacks could not be as skilled or brave as white soldiers.
+Many felt Blacks would not be able to handle battle and were better suited for other roles such as cooks, aids and laborers.

 By the fall of 1862, the area around Bates County, Missouri, had become a haven for guerrillas and Confederate recruiters.
 One of the areas often used by the guerrillas was Hog Island on the Marias-des-Cygnes River.
 From here, the guerrillas terrorized pro-Union families and led raids into eastern Kansas.

-In October 1862, 240 soldiers and 12 officers of the First Kansas Colored Volunteer Infantry marched into Bates County to clear out the guerrillas.
+In October 1862, 240 soldiers and 12 officers of the 1st Kansas Colored Volunteer Infantry marched into Bates County to clear out the guerrillas.
 Using the Fort Scott Road, the troops traveled from their camp at Fort Lincoln, Kansas, and arrived in Bates County on Oct.
 27, 1862.
 Upon arrival, they commandeered the home of local Southern sympathizers Enoch and Christiana Toothman as their headquarters.
 The troops camped in the yard, used the rails of the fence to build breastworks, and rechristened the farmstead “Fort Africa.”

-A party of eight black soldiers went to locate the rebel position.
+A party of eight Black soldiers went to locate the rebel position.
 Venturing farther from camp than ordered, the troops traveled out of sight behind a low hill known as Island Mound.
 A party of about 20 men sent to locate the first squad joined them and moved farther away from camp.
 The rebels had successfully lured the Kansas troops into a trap.

 When reinforcements arrived from Fort Africa, the rebel horsemen retreated over the top of Island Mound.
 At the end of the battle, the Kansas regiment had eight soldiers killed and 11 wounded.
 Southern losses were probably similar.
 The day after the battle, Union reinforcements arrived and descended on Hog Island.
-They found that the rebels had pulled out leaving supplies and livestock behind.
+They found that the rebels had pulled out, leaving supplies and livestock behind.

-The bravery demonstrated during the battle refuted claims that black soldiers lacked the courage or ability to engage in combat.
-It also paved the way for additional African-American regiments.
-By the end of the Civil War, about 180,000 black men served in the U.S. Army and almost 18,000 served in the Navy.
+The bravery demonstrated during the battle refuted claims that Black soldiers lacked the courage or ability to engage in combat.
+It also paved the way for additional African American regiments.
+By the end of the Civil War, about 180,000 Black men served in the U.S. Army and almost 18,000 served in the Navy.